-It all started with a fun pram race between the two pubs in the village and has grown into a must run 10K race in the South West race calendar as a fundraiser for the playing field in the Village of Stoke St Gregory.
-The first actual race was held Boxing Day 1984
+It started in 1977 with a fun pram race between the two pubs in the village and has grown into a must run 10K race in the South West race calendar as a fundraiser for the playing field in the Village of Stoke St Gregory.
+The first licenced race was held Boxing Day 1984.

 For many years the race was run between Christmas and New Year but in recent years an early January Sunday has become the new date.
 The Stoke Stampede is seen as an ideal start of the running calendar.
 Both by beginners as well as by experienced and highly trained athletes.
 The undulating terrain with only the odd steep climb in the course is challenging enough to make the race interesting, yet achievable for the novice runner.